saiyam1814/civo-crash-course/README.md

-# civo-crash-course
+# Civo crash course

-This repo is for Civo Crash Course
+This is the repository for Civo Crash course.
+This repo containes all the files shown in the video.